-The Democratic Women of McDonough County, founded in January of 2019, is a 501(c)4 non-profit organization focusing on increasing the participation of women and girls in civic engagement, politics, and public policy-making at the local, state, and federal level.
+The Democratic Women of McDonough County, founded in January of 2019, as a charter organization of the Illinois Democratic Women, focusing on increasing the participation of women and girls in civic engagement, politics, and public policy-making at the local, state, and federal level.
 We believe that women’s energy is a powerful force for positive change in the world, and to that end, we use activism, advocacy, education, networking, training, and service to our community to improve awareness of and access to services and support for those in need.

 - President: Heather McMeekan